AndrewC101/PokemonTrueRed/README.md

 - Cerulean Cave B1F has Chansey, Snorlax, Gyarados, Alakazam, Starmie, Charizard, Venusaur, Blastoise, Dragonite

 # Pokemon Changes
+- Pokemon given to the player, such as starter and trades have at least 8 DVs in every stat
+- Snorlax and Legendary birds all have at least 10 DVs in every stat
+- All Pokemon obtained have max DVs after the Elite Four have been defeated
 - Pokemon types and base stats have not been changed with a few exceptions
   - Onix and Rhyhorn are now pure rock types, this make Brock less trivial for Squirtle or Bulbasaur starters
   - Dragonite is pure dragon type, this makes Lance harder